averyniceday/cbioportal/docs/File-Formats.md

 When curating MAF data, it is best practice to leave `Tumor_Seq_Allele1` empty if this information is not provided in your data source to avoid this ambiguity.

 #### Namespaces
 The `namespaces` field can be used to specify additional MAF columns for import.
-This field should contain a comma seperated list of namespaces.
-Namespaces can be identified as prefixes to an arbitrary set of additional MAF columns (seperated with a period e.g `ASCN.total_copy_number`, `ASCN.minor_copy_number`).
+This field should contain a comma separated list of namespaces.
+Namespaces can be identified as prefixes to an arbitrary set of additional MAF columns (separated with a period e.g `ASCN.total_copy_number`, `ASCN.minor_copy_number`).
 All columns with a prefix matching a namespace specified in the metafile will be imported; columns with an unspecified namespace will be ignored.
 If no additional columns beyond the required set need to be imported, the field should be left blank.

 #### Example
 An example metadata file would be: